greim/freeloader/README.markdown

 # Freeloader

-Freeloader is a *listener engine* that responds to changes in the DOM over the lifetime of the page.
-Freeloader neither knows nor cares about the onload and DOMContentLoaded events.
+Freeloader is a lightweight *listener engine* that responds to changes in the DOM over the lifetime of the page.
 You simply tell freeloader what elements to listen for, and what to do once it finds them, and it just works.
-Freeloader can do three
-things:
+Freeloader does two things:

- 1. Build a dependency graph of libraries, so that it knows which libraries to load, in what order.
- 2. Load a set of required libraries the first time an element with a given class or id appears on the page.
+ 2. Loads a set of required libraries the first time an element with a given class or id appears on the page.
  3. Pre-process every element with a given class or id that appears on the page.

 ## Pre-processing